A woman in Wadsworth, Ohio, received the scare of her life when her husband was cut by a razor sticking out of a Walmart shopping cart.

 Now, why would someone put razor blades underneath handlebar carts?
 Simple.
 Walmart Inc. reports that a shoplifter might cut a security tag and stash the blade in the shopping cart handle to make it easier to avoid security cameras.
 The blade always seems to be stashed with the sharp side facing into the handle, “so as to not to harm anyone.”
 (Well, at least these shoplifters are considerate of others, right?)

 In the Johnson case, the company stated Walmart staff do conduct regular checks daily to search for other razor blades in shopping cart handles.

-Fortunately, both individuals involved were not severely injured, but if one thinks about it, it could have been much worse.
-To avoid situations like these, do regular checks beforehand by looking underneath the handlebar, and on the sides.
+Fortunately, both individuals involved were not severely injured, but if you think about it, it could have been much much worse.
+To avoid situations like these, you might want to do regular checks beforehand by looking underneath the handlebar, and on the sides.
 If you have children, make sure and check before you put them in their seat.
 Not doing so can lead to potentially dangerous cuts, or lead to infections and diseases that can be a serious threat to public safety.
 It’s a crazy world we live in, people, we better check twice.
 Let’s have a pleasant shopping experience for all!

 This post was originally published on July 17, 2018.